jeftegoes/AwsOverview/Storage/Amazon S3.md

   - Transition the "noncurrent versions" of the object to **Standard IA**.
   - Transition afterwards the "noncurrent versions" to **Glacier Deep Archive**.

+## 12.3.
+Minimum Storage Duration

+- Objects must be stored in Amazon S3 for **at least 30 days** before transitioning to:
+  - **S3 Standard-IA**
+  - **S3 One Zone-IA**

+## 12.4.
+Lifecycle Rule Restriction

+- You **cannot** configure a Lifecycle rule to transition objects to these storage classes **within the first 30 days** of object creation.

+## 12.5.
+Reason for the Restriction

+- **Newer objects are typically**
+  - Accessed more frequently.
+  - More likely to be deleted sooner.
+- These patterns are **not suitable** for the cost and retrieval models of S3 Standard-IA or S3 One Zone-IA.

 # 13. Amazon S3 Analytics - Storage Class Analysis

 - Help you decide when to transition objects to the right storage class.